About Us

 Michelle Straughn – Senior Vice President

-Michelle provides stellar business development, capture, growth management, and strategic leadership and guidance to over 25 programs and projects at Jefferson primarily supporting United States Department of Agriculture (USDA), Department of Transportation (DOT), and Department of Interior (DOI).
-The solutions provided in INR span all of the Jefferson offerings to include organization and evaluation analyses, human capital performance, strategic planning, acquisition and grants lifecycle operations, communications, training and facilitation, and data analytics and automation.
+Michelle provides stellar business development, capture, growth management, and strategic leadership and guidance to over 25 programs and projects at Jefferson primarily supporting United States Department of Agriculture (USDA), Department of Transportation (DOT), and Department of the Interior (DOI).
+The solutions provided span all of the Jefferson offerings to include organization and evaluation analyses, human capital performance, strategic planning, acquisition and grants lifecycle operations, communications, training and facilitation, and data analytics and automation.

 Prior to joining Jefferson, Michelle served in the roles of Chief Operations Officer (COO), Founder and President of a woman-owned small firm, and Senior Manager/Engagement Director at various large government firms.